top of page

 Project Credits

-Musical Composition and Production: Monika Weiss
+Musical Composition, Production, and Performance: Monika Weiss

 Film and Sound Editing: Monika Weiss

-Movement Performer 2: Monika Weiss
+Movement Performers: Anupama Kerongi, Monika Weiss

 Recording Engineer: Jeff Allen